 Since each patient has different needs, we carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
 We prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.
 The herbs may come in the form of a liquid tincture, capsules/pills, or a granular powder.

 Electro-acupuncture or “e-stim” is a highly effective treatment for pain, nausea, and chronic ailments.
 In practice, it is actually very similar to traditional acupuncture.
-Using the exact same system of Chinese Medicine, I insert very thin and sterile needles into specific points along the meridians of your body.
-I then attach the needles to a device that delivers gentle electrical pulses between two points.
+Using the exact same system of Chinese medicine, very thin and sterile needles are placed into specific points along the meridians of your body.
+Needles are then attached to a device that delivers gentle electrical pulses between two points.
 This helps restore the healthy flow of energy and blood through your body, removing any blockages and clearing out stagnant areas, thus creating a stronger and clearer experience of health and well-being.

 First, lotion or oil is applied to a certain area of your body.
 Then, a smooth-edged tool (such as a ceramic spoon) is used to apply short, brisk strokes to that area.
 This creates red patches of skin (called “sha”), detoxifying your blood and restoring the healthy blood and lymph flow to the area.
-There is no pain involved, and the sha will usually fade within a few days after treatment.
+The sha will usually fade within a few days after treatment.

 Moxibustion, or “moxa” is another form of healing that derived in ancient Northern China thousands of years ago.
 Moxibustion involves the burning of the herb mugwort to facilitate healing.
 The ancient Chinese found that the burning of this herb kept them warm in the winter and also discovered that it was able to ward off illness.
 The therapeutic effects of moxibustion include strengthening of the immune system, improving blood circulation, warming the body, and the ability to maintain general health.